Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Cloth Armor.png" Align=right width=8% height=8%>

 - 575 Gold
-- Wonderous
+- Studded Leather

-**Reinforced Fabric**: While wearing this armour your base armour class is set to 13.
+**Very Light Fabric**: You don't need to be proficient to wear this armor.

+_You have +1 to your armor class while wearing this magical armor_

 ---